heig-vd-iai/canopen-stack/tasks.md

 - SDO block transfer

 ### Other
+- comment code (ChatGPT will help a lot)
+- GitHub wiki
 - OD object value range and all other properties (p.91): PDO mapping, range
 - group bits together for access type, PDO mapping, and others ?
 - test with multiple nodes at the same time ?